 You Don’t Have to Be a Millionaire

-Most of us will never need to worry about carrying a swanky, invite-only card in the near future.
+Most of us will never need to worry about carrying a swanky, invite-only card in the near future but these are some of the best credit cards for millionaires.
 However, we can still make use of credit cards that come with solid bonus rewards and perks that afford us a little extra luxury and comfort.
 You can always start out with one of the best travel credit cards for beginners and work your way up the credit card ladder.

 For rates and fees of The Platinum Card® from American Express, please click here.